 The incredibly high number of accidents within such a short period of time reminds us of the importance of staying alert.

 Winter leads to cold, icy roads.
 And even if the sun shows its face every now and then, some roads will remain slippery and dangerous.
-Being a safe driver involves being cautious at all times, even if it doesn’t seem necessary.
+Being a safe driver involves being cautious at all times.

 If you’re a driver and you worry about your safety you know to never underestimate how slippery a road can be during wintertime.
 For your safety and everybody else’s safety, remember to respect the speed limit and keep your eyes on the road.
 If conditions are bad, act accordingly by slowing down and reassessing your plans.